 Italian road and building companies shares rise on hopes of renewed spending.

-He said that the crews of 34 aircraft, which were currently not being used by the company, could be laid off from Monday, but said that he would only sack the entire workforce “when there is nothing else left to do”.
+He said that the crews of 34 aircraft, which were currently not being used by the company could be laid off from Monday, but added that he would only sack the entire workforce “when there is nothing else left to do”.

-Its collapse would be a severe political blow to Berlusconi, who had promised before the last elections that he would keep it flying under Italian control.
+Its collapse would be a severe political blow to Silvio Berlusconi, Italys prime minister, who had promised before the last elections that he would keep it flying under Italian control.

 Berlusconi returned to Rome on Saturday from the south of the country to oversee the crisis, accusing the political left of being behind the “unreasonable behaviour” of the employees.

 The last proposal, based on a takeover by Air France-KLM, fell apart in April when the French-based carrier – the world’s third largest – walked away from talks after unions rejected terms.

 The latest negotiations on restructuring conditions hit deadlock over proposed cuts in pay and holidays and the application of a single employment contract across the group.

 A further complicating issue had been proposed job cuts in the range of 3,250-4,000 positions.
 The Alitalia group employs 11,100 in its air transportation division and 8,300 in maintenance and service operations.

 The rescue consortium would have taken over the passenger transport business, which would be merged with the second-biggest Italian airline, Air One.

 The new entity would then tie up an alliance with a foreign operator such as Air France-KLM, which has said it might take a minority interest.
 British Airways and Lufthansa are also believed to be interested.